Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/OpenChainAndFriends_Program_2026.md

 *Please note: as with everything in the OpenChain Project, this event belongs to the community.
 Our schedule is created in collaboration with the people who will attend, and therefore you should feel free to make suggestions:
 [Topic_backlog.md](Topic_backlog.md)*

+Please also check-out the [fringe-events](FringeEvents.md) in the region.

 ---

 ## Topic streams
 *confirmed as of 06.02.2026*
 ### Artificial Intelligence
+The preliminary AI-stream program is [HERE](/ArtificialIntelligence/AI_program.md)

 *The topic stream AI will cover at least the following aspects:*
 1.	***AI Systems Engineering**: methodology and open source tools to ensure a systematic engineering for the development and operation of AI systems, especially in complex technical and environments.
 Background information at https://www.ki-engineering.eu/en/know-how-tools.html .*
 2.	***AI data platform**: open platform and open source tools for the search for and retrieval of AI assets (datasets and AI models).
 Ideas at  https://github.com/KI-Allianz .*